tohyuting/tp/docs/UserGuide.md

 ### Deletes a particular warehouse or supplier : `delete`

-Delete entries of warehouses or suppliers that are not needed anymore.
+Deletes entries of warehouses or suppliers that are not needed anymore.

 Format: `delete TYPE INDEX`